gunshycs/pacmanportal/README.md

-# Pacman now has the ability to spawn portals?
+# But, Pacman now has the ability to spawn portals?

 ![2024-03-1902-03-51_Trim-ezgif com-video-to-gif-converter](https://github.com/gunshycs/pacmanportal/assets/70672556/a0d327d8-c018-41a0-859c-fd4762604af3)